Stationary and moving bright solitons in Bose-Einstein condensates with spin-orbit coupling in a Zeeman field: Matter-wave solitons and their existence and stability domains

-where $k_1$ and $v$ are real parameters, which are the amplitude and velocity of the bright soliton, respectively.
-Substituting Eq.~\eqref{eq6} into Eqs.~\eqref{eq5a} and \eqref{eq5b}, we derive four types of bright solitons which are the stationary states when $v=0$.
-Drawing the profiles at $t=0$, as shown in Fig.~\ref{fig2}.
-We clearly observe their structures and differences.
-In Figs.~\ref{fig2a} and \ref{fig2b}, the PW solitons (PW1 and PW2, respectively) have bell-shaped structures and their component densities $n_j$ are the same.
-In addition, the SW solitons in Figs.~\ref{fig2c} and \ref{fig2d} (SW1 and SW2, respectively) have stripe structure which is unique and concerned in systems with SOC.
-As we know, the functions of a stationary state about $x$ and $t$ can be separated, and the functions of $x$ and $t$ are $\varphi_j(x)$ and $e^{-i\mu t}$, respectively.
-Here, $\mu$ is the chemical potential, and we derive the chemical potentials of the four solitons $\mu=-\left(k_1^2+\gamma^2 \right)/2$.
+The four types of solitons are unique and concerned in systems with SOC.
+As we know, a stationary-state solution can be divided into space function $\varphi(x)$ and time function $\mathrm{exp}\left(-\mathrm{i}\mu t\right)$.
+Here, $\mu$ is the chemical potential, and we derive the chemical potentials of the four types of solitons $\mu=-\left(k_1^2+\gamma^2 \right)/2$.
 Additionally, the local minimums of $E_-$ are all $-\gamma^2/2$.
-Therefore, we conclude that the widths and amplitudes of bright solitons are determined by the difference between the local minimum of energy spectrum and $\mu$.
+We conclude that the widths and amplitudes $k_1$ of bright solitons are determined by the difference between the local minimum of the energy spectrum and the chemical potential $\mu$.
 In fact, this is a universal law that holds true in other systems.

-With the exact solutions of PW1, PW2, SW1, and SW2 solitons, we can analyze conveniently their existence and stability domains.
-As we know, the attractive interaction is necessary for bright solitons.
-Therefore, $c_0+c_2<0$ and $c_0<0$ are the necessary conditions to form PW solitons and SW solitons, respectively.
-Of course, $k_1$ must be a real number, so $\mu<-\gamma^2/2$.
-For the stability of the stationary solitons $\varphi_j(x)$, there are two methods to analyze it, one is the evolution of the stationary solitons with small perturbations, and the other is the linear stability analysis.
+With the exact solutions of PW1, PW2, SW1, and SW2 solitons, we can conveniently analyze their existence and stability domains.
+As we know, the attractive interaction is a necessary condition for the formation of bright solitons.
+Therefore, $c_0+c_2<0$ and $c_0<0$ are the necessary conditions to form PW and SW solitons, respectively.
+In addition, $k_1$ must be a real number, so $\mu<-\gamma^2/2$.
+For the stability of stationary solitons $\varphi_j(x)$, there are two methods to analyze it, one is the evolution of the stationary solitons with small perturbations, and the other is the linear stability analysis.
 The latter is more suitable for analyzing the stability of a large number of stationary solitons.
 We consider adding small perturbations to the stationary solutions $\varphi_j(x)$ as follows: